Avaiga/taipy-doc/docs/manuals/studio/gui.md

 ### Access to variable and function names

-If the Markdown content is entered as a string value in a Python file or as text in a Markdown file that has the same root name as a Python file sitting in the same directory both being part of the currently opened project, the auto-completion feature can also be used in the context of a property value.<br/>
+The auto-completion feature can also be used in the context of a property value to provide quick access to variable and function names that would be valid values for a given property.
+This works only if the Markdown content is entered as a string value in a Python file (using the triple quote syntax) or as text in a Markdown file with the same root name as a Python file sitting in the same directory, both being part of the currently opened project.<br/>
-Then Taipy Studio proposes relevant variable names just after the user presses the "`{`" key, opening a fragment to write a Python expression.
+Then Taipy Studio proposes relevant Python identifiers just after the user presses the "`{`" key, opening a fragment to write a Python expression.

 Here is what this looks like when referencing a variable name: